Matt-A-Bennett/Matt-A-Bennett.github.io/stats_from_scratch/var_covar_stddev_stderr.md

 <div style="text-align: justify">
 <p>If we have observations of several variables, with each set of observations
-forming the column of a matrix $A$, then computing all of the dot products between each column is just what happens with $A^T A$.
+forming a column of a matrix $A$, then computing all of the dot products between each column is just what happens with $A^T A$.
 So if we use the centering matrix to remove the mean of each set of observations with</p>
 </div>